grahamcrowe77/autotools-neptune/README.md

 # Using Neptune

 ## Erlang Applications
-By default the neptune creates an Erlang application template in the current working directory.
-The following creates an Erlang application named `uranus`:
+By default the neptune creates an Erlang application template.
+The following creates an Erlang application named `uranus` in the current working directory:
 ```bash
 neptune uranus
 cd uranus